eliotshea/myTunes/README.md

 # final-project-eliotshea
 final-project-eliotshea created by GitHub Classroom

-My final project is an MP3 player app called myTunes It plays MP3 files and supports many of the same features as commercial programs, like toggle play/pause, toggle mute, and playback time tracking using threads.
+My final project is an audio player app called myTunes It plays MP3 files and supports many of the same features as commercial programs, like toggle play/pause, toggle mute, and playback time tracking using threads.